estevaojneto/PythonHashingAlgs/README.md

 # PythonHashingAlgs
 Just some random Hashing Algorithms written in Python.
+THESE ALGORITHMS ARE FOR STUDY AND SHOWCASE PURPOSES ONLY.
+PLEASE DO NOT USE THEM IN REAL PRODUCTION ENVIRONMENTS!

 # This is not on ITSME because...?
 ITSME is my other project available here: